openego/eTraGo/doc/contributing.rst

   put them under version control, you have to add them explicitly by running :code:`git add FILE1 FILE2 ...` instead.

-6. Submit a pull request through the GitHub website.
+6. Submit a pull request through the *GitHub* website.

+Within the pull request, please refer to the corresponding issue and briefly explain how the reviewers can, from your perspective, verify your changes.
+Please checkout the corresponding `doumentation`_ guidelines.

+.. _documentation: `Documentation`_

 Code and Commit Style
 ---------------------